 Although Dr. Nagpaul does not drive primarily for his job—a DUI conviction can be a death sentence for someone who works as a school bus driver, truck driver, taxi driver, or other transportation-related field—he still faced repercussions from the state’s Department of Medicine due to his field of work and his actions.

-In New Jersey, driving while under the influence of drugs or alcohol is not a crime, but it may be subject to censure by an employer under the company’s policies and procedures, Bergen County DUI lawyers say.
+In New Jersey, driving while under the influence of drugs or alcohol is not a crime, but it may be subject to censure by an employer under the company’s policies and procedures, Essex County DUI lawyers say.
 Some companies specifically include clauses in their hiring manuals or contracts that prohibit drunk driving, and state that a DUI conviction can be grounds for lawful termination.
 In the medical field, a certain sense of responsibility is expected, and some medical boards or institutions will take steps to reprimand those who do not uphold the expectations.

 A DUI conviction can be damaging to your legal history, your personal life, and your professional career.
-If you are facing drunk driving charges and complications from your employer such as firing, fines, or censure, contact Scott Gorman, a DUI attorney in Bergen County.
+If you are facing drunk driving charges and complications from your employer such as firing, fines, or censure, contact Scott Gorman, a DUI attorney in Essex County.
 At the Gorman Law Firm, Scott works to keep New Jersey drivers from the unpleasant repercussions that could come as a result from a drunk driving incident.